 Restrictions on feeding meat and food waste to pigs

-Despite border control measures to manage the biosecurity risks associated with importing meat products into New Zealand, unauthorised meat products could potentially enter the country.
-To supplement the border control measures the Ministry for Primary Industries developed the Biosecurity (Meat and Food Waste for Pigs) Regulations 2005.
+Despite border control measures to manage the biosecurity risks associated with importing meat products into New Zealand, unauthorised meat and meat products could potentially enter the country.
+To supplement the border control measures the Ministry for Primary Industries (MPI) developed the Biosecurity (Meat and Food Waste for Pigs) Regulations 2005.

 What is "meat"?